The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Simulation Results

-In Table \ref{tb2}, we present a summarized comparison on the numerical simulation results in various ``Figure Eight" scenarios.
-In particular, we set $T=1500$, $U=500$, $P=256$, and $\eta = 1e-4$.
-Moreover, the expected gradient norm is calculated upon a predetermined sample set, which is comprised by samples that are uniformly collected during the learning model's training process when $\tau = 1$.
-In addition, the expected gradient norm is calculated whenever the model's averaged parameters (i.e., $\bar{\theta}_{k}$) are updated, and its final value is averaged across the entire training process of the corresponding learning model.
-In Table \ref{tb2}, being consistent with the theoretical analyses, we can observe that both the decay-based and the consensus-based methods can decrease the expected gradient norm, whose effectiveness and efficiency are verified.
-For example, the last four rows in Table \ref{tb2} indicate the simulation performance of the consensus-based method, where the communication and computation overheads represent the resource cost required in federated learning, while the inter-communication and inter-computation overheads represent the resource cost required in local interactions.
-Compared with the periodic averaging method without the consensus-based method in the same setting (i.e., Delay), as indicated by the second row in Table \ref{tb2}, we can observe that the consensus-based method requires the same amount of the resource cost in federated learning, and although there is more resource required in local interactions, the value of the expected gradient norm is lower.
-Thus, the system's utility value can be also declined when $W_1$ and $W_2$ are small.
+In Table \ref{tb2}, we summarize the numerical simulation results in the ``Figure Eight" scenario, so as to verify the effectiveness of the developed methods in improving the system's utility value.
+In particular, the expected gradient norm is calculated upon a predetermined sample set, which is comprised by samples that are uniformly collected during the model's training process when $\tau = 1$.
+Moreover, the expected gradient norm is calculated whenever the model's average parameters (i.e., $\bar{\theta}_{k}$) are updated, and its final value is averaged across the entire training process.
+In Table \ref{tb2}, with the same communication and computation overheads as \texttt{FIRL} with $\tau = 1 \sim 15$, \texttt{FIRL\_D} maintains a smaller expected gradient norm, thus having a greater system's utility value.
+Besides, compared with \texttt{FIRL} with $\tau = 15$ or $\tau = 1 \sim 15$, \texttt{FIRL\_C} requires the same amount of resource cost in FL, and although there are more resources required in local interactions, its expected gradient norm is smaller.
+Thus, the system's utility value can be also improved when $W_1$ and $W_2$ are small in \texttt{FIRL\_C}.
+As an example, we give the system's normalized utility value in Table \ref{tb2} under the conditions $C_1=1$, $W_1=1.0 \times 10^{-3}C_1$, $C_2 = 1.0 \times 10^{-4}C_1$, and $W_2=C_2$.
+We can observe that compared with \texttt{FIRL}, \texttt{FIRL\_D} and \texttt{FIRL\_C} maintain higher utility values.
+Specifically, the utility value of \texttt{FIRL\_C} will increase as the computation overheads decrease.

-In Figs. \ref{fig7}-\ref{fig9}, we present the learning model's convergence performance by the different optimization methods in the ``Merge" scenario, in order to further illustrate the viability and superiority of the consensus-based method.
-In particular, since vehicles in the ``Merge" scenario are running along a highway, we construct the topology of the multi-agents' network by connecting any two adjacent learning vehicles, thus $\mu_{2}=0.3820$.
-Moreover, we use the trust region policy optimization (TRPO) method \cite{John2015Trust} and the tsallis actor-critic (TAC) algorithm \cite{Tsallis2019Kyungjae} as the corresponding optimization method in Fig. \ref{fig8} and Fig. \ref{fig9}, respectively.
-It can be observed that being consistent with the previous observations, the consensus-based method can stabilize the learning model's training process, meanwhile performs well across the different optimization algorithms.